1. Launch Creader VII+ X431 / CRP123

 What's the best OBD2 scanner for Mazda?

-The Mazda IDS used by the dealer is without a doubt the best OBD2 scanner for Mazda.
+The dealer's Mazda IDS is, without a doubt, the best OBD2 scanner for Mazda.
 We understand that the IDS is not feasible for Mazda owners.

 If you work on cars regularly or have an auto repair shop, you may want to invest in a scanner such as Autel MaxiDAS.
 It is a bit expensive, but it is among the least expensive professional scanner that offers dealer level troubleshooting and diagnostics.